AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

 * **[!UICONTROL Limit to first/last occurrence]** counts only the first/last occurrence in the series.
 All other occurrences of the **[!UICONTROL Starts with]** or **[!UICONTROL Ends with]** criteria are discarded.
 * If used with a **[!UICONTROL Starts with]** flow, only the first occurrence that matches the start criteria is included.
-  In the example below, **all** occurrences of Add to cart and Product Main Category in each step of the flow is included.
+  In the example below, **all** occurrences of *Add to cart* and *Product main category* in each step of the flow are included.
   ![No limit, first](assets/limitofffirst.png)

-  In the example below, only **first** occurrences of Add to cart and Product Main category in each step of the flow is included.
+  In the example below, only the **first** occurrences of *Add to cart* and *Product main category* in each step of the flow are included.
   ![Lint, start](assets/limitonfirst.png)
-* If used with an **[!UICONTROL Ends with]** flow, only the last occurrence that matches the end criteria will be included.
+* If used with an **[!UICONTROL Ends with]** flow, only the last occurrence that matches the end criteria is included.
-  In the example below, **all** occurrences of Product Main Category and Add to cart in each step of the flow is included.
+  In the example below, **all** occurrences of *Product main category* and *Add to cart* in each step of the flow are included.
   ![No limit, first](assets/limitofflast.png)

-  In the example below, only the **last** occurrences of Product Main category and Add to cart in each step of the flow is included.
+  In the example below, only the **last** occurrences of *Product main category* and *Add to cart* in each step of the flow are included.
   ![Lint, start](assets/limitonlast.png)
 * The series used differs based on the container.
-If using the **[!UICONTROL Person]** container, the series of events will be the session.
-If using the **[!UICONTROL Session]** container, the series of events will be all the events for a given user in the provided date range.
+If using the **[!UICONTROL Person]** container, the series of events are the session.
+If using the **[!UICONTROL Session]** container, the series of events are all the events for a given user in the provided date range.
 * The **[!UICONTROL Limit to first/last occurrence]** option can be configured in the advanced settings when using a Metric or Dimension Item in the **[!UICONTROL Starts with]** or **[!UICONTROL Ends with]** fields.